 According to paranormal author and SDPRS founder Nicole Strickland, who was interviewed for this article, "The Rancho Buena Vista Adobe is one of Southern California's last land ranchos.
 The San Diego Paranormal Research Society has conducted paranormal research projects there since 2011, including its monthly 'Spirits of the Adobe' fundraising tours.
 Many of the adobe's former residents are there in spirit.
 Numerous ghostly happenings occur, including disembodied vocalizations, apparition and shadow figure sightings, phantom smells, etc. The SDPRS has also documented historically relevant EVP and ITC captures during its tenure there."

-San Diego's pre-eminent hotel is also one of the area's most haunted places.
+San Diego's pre-eminent hotel, also known as the Hotel Del or the Del, is also one of the area's most haunted places.
 One Hotel Del Coronado ghost is reportedly that of Kate Morgan, a young woman believed to have committed suicide on the steps of the hotel that lead to the ocean.

 Located in Los Angeles, the former mansion of the icon of illusion is said to be haunted by his spirit.
 Footsteps are commonly heard, and many apparitions of a dark man have also been reported.
 The estate is not open for public visits but if you're truly interested, you can rent the mansion for long-term stays.